-Use this menu to configure Network-enabled remote access, LAN port and securely erase the oscilloscope nonvolatile memory (TekSecure®).
-Access to the functions on these menus are password protected.
+Use this menu to enable or disable LAN port and securely erase the oscilloscope nonvolatile memory (TekSecure®).
+Access to the functions on this menu are password protected.

-To open the security configuration menu:
+To open the Security configuration menu:

-- 1. Tap Utility in the menu bar. - 2.
+- 1. Tap Utility in the Menu bar. - 2.
 Tap Security. - 3.
-Tap On or Off to enable or disable Network-enabled remote access fields. - 4.
-Tap Password-protect this setting or Password-protect these settings check box to access the remote access or oscilloscope security option menu.
-The check box is unchecked by default.
+Tap On or Off to enable or disable LAN port functions.
+The default setting is On. - 4.
+Tap Set Password to enter a password for the first time.
+If a password has already been set, tap Change Password to change the password.